-As of March 31, 2011, the estimated remaining installments on the 11 vessels we had contracted to purchase or lease, as the case may be, totaled approximately \$879 million.
-We believe the availability under our credit and lease facilities and current and anticipated operating cash flows less dividends are sufficient to fund the remaining payments for our currently contracted newbuilding program.
-We do not believe we will need to issue any additional equity in order to permit us to fund our currently contracted \$0.9 billion newbuilding program.
-Future equity issuances may be considered for growth.
+As of June 30, 2011, the estimated remaining installments on the 10 vessels we had contracted to purchase or lease, as the case may be, totaled approximately \$897.4 million.
+We believe that the proceeds from our recent Series C issuances, together with the availability under our credit and lease facilities and our anticipated operating cash flows less dividends, will be sufficient to fund the remaining payments for our currently contracted \$0.9 billion newbuilding program.
+We believe that we have sufficient liquidity to fund the commitment for our newbuilding program.
+Future debt and or equity issuances may be considered for growth.